08 Nov Peppered Bacon Spices Up 3 Classic Recipes

 16 oz. macaroni noodles

-Cook your pasta in a separate pot per package directions then set aside.
-In a sauce pan melt butter, over about medium heat, whisk in flour once it is fully melted creating a paste.
+Cook your pasta in a separate pot, per package directions, then set aside.
+In a sauce pan melt butter over about medium heat, whisk in flour once it is fully melted creating a paste.
 Pour in cream and milk while whisking to get a smooth mixture stirring about 1-2 minutes as it warms.
-Add in all cheese about 1 cup at a time and whisk avidly.
-After all the cheese, then add in bacon and fold gently.
+Add in all cheese, about 1 cup at a time and whisk avidly.
+After all the cheese, add in bacon and fold gently.
 Pour the cheese and bacon mixture onto the pasta and stir together.